-You will be required to have a DOT Safety Audit within the first 12 months of activation.
+If you are an interstate carrier, (intrastate carriers are not enrolled in the new entrant program) you will be required to have a DOT Safety Audit within the first 3-12 months of activation.
 You will be notified of an upcoming audit by mail.
 The letter will instruct you to call the FMCSA to verify company information.
-They will then mail you another letter with a list of things you need to have on file to pass the safety audit.
-You will need to answer the questions and provide any requested documentation.
-They do not do a physical vehicle inspection for hauling cargo, only if you haul passengers.
+After you have answered their questions, they will then mail you another letter with a list of things you need to upload to them to pass the safety audit.
+They will not do a physical onsite inspection if you upload the documents they request.

 What is IFTA (International Fuel Tax Agreement) and the requirements?

 IFTA Fuel Tax Reporting is required for any vehicle crossing state lines with GVW/GVWR over 26,000 lbs.
 The IFTA agreement states that you will pay the taxes the state charges at the pump on any mileage run in that state even if you did not purchase fuel there.